 How to Enroll

-The Data Science for AI in Healthcare course will be live this summer.
+The Data Science for AI in Healthcare course will be live this fall.
 To receive a notification when you will be able to enroll in the class, enter your email here: